GA-repos/Installfest/homebrew.md

 ## Homebrew

 [Homebrew](https://brew.sh/) is a package manager for macOS that makes installing software and useful tools easy.

-If you are on Linux, the following script will install [Linuxbrew](http://linuxbrew.sh/), a modified version of Hombrew, compatible with Linux.
+**If you are on a Linux-based OS, like Ubuntu, you already have a tool that does the same things as Homebrew.
+You're all set!
+You can move on to the next step.
+Scroll down and click "Continue with Installfest."**

+For those on OSX:

 - We will now execute a script to install Homebrew.
 Enter the following command into your terminal.